MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitcreate.md

 title: AcxFactoryCircuitCreate
 ms.date: 02/01/2022
 targetos: Windows
-description: The AcxFactoryCircuitCreate function is used to create a circuit using an Acx Circuit Factory.
-This function is located in the acxcircuit header.
+description: The AcxFactoryCircuitCreate function is used to create an ACXFACTORYCIRCUIT.
 prerelease: true
 req.assembly:
 req.construct-type: function